-We have audited the accompanying financial statements of the governmental activities and each major fund of Putnam Academy of Arts and Sciences, Inc. (the School), a component unit of the Putnam County District School Board, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the governmental activities and each major fund of Putnam Academy of Arts and Sciences, Inc. (the School), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.